When should I register my daughter?

 If you are interested in registering your daughter for entry into Year 3, the first step is to register with our School Registrar by sending in a completed registration form, registration fee (£65), and a copy of your daughter's birth certificate.
 These can be sent to us at any time up until the 31st October in the year preceding entry.
 The second step, confirm her as a candidate and to secure a place at the Assessment, is to send in the examination fee (£75) by 31st October.
 Unsuccessful 4+ ballot candidates who wish to take part in the 7+ Assessment must also reconfirm their interest and enclose the examination fee (£75) by the closing date of 31st October of the year preceding 7+ entry.
 If you wish your daughter to sit for the Assessment you must have both registered and paid the examination fee by the deadline.

 Can I come and visit the school?

-We hold an Open Day towards the end of the summer term for parents of girls who have registered with us by completing the registration form.
-Invitations are sent out by the end of May to parents of all girls registered by this point.
+We hold one Open Day towards the end of the spring term and another early in the summer term for parents of girls who have registered with us by completing the registration form.
+Invitations are posted to parents of all girls registered by this point.

 What does the Assessment involve?

 The 7+ Assessment takes place in January at the beginning of the calendar year in which the successful candidates will enter Year 3.
 We welcome around 200 girls to the school for the whole morning, when they will engage in a series of enjoyable activities which have been carefully planned to assess as many aspects of the candidates as possible.
 The tasks are designed to assess reading competence, writing ability and mathematical skills, strategies, reasoning and problem solving.
 As a guide, our assessments are pitched broadly at Year 2 level, with opportunities to extend and explore each candidate’s potential.
 There are no sample assessment papers available.